 The code states storage hazardous materials equal to or in excess of 55 gallons of liquid, 500 pounds of a solid or 200 cubic feet of a compressed gas stored on site at any time is subject to the requirements of this program.
 There is only an exemption for transportation activities defined as being in transit under US Department of Transportation Regulations at transportation facilities such as hazardous materials transport by truck rail and by marine.
 This does not apply to hazardous materials storage at a facility.
 Remember, the goal of this program is to protect emergency response agencies responding to an emergency on your property by informing them of hazardous materials stored on the property for any length of time (e.g. one week, two weeks, or long term).

 What are the standards for storage of fuel?
 Is there a containment system needed?

 Since fuels are hazardous materials, you are required to report storage of 55 gallons, the same as for any other chemical.
 You are required to place signs on any building containing petroleum fuels.
-The Aboveground Petroleum Storage Act and Federal Spill Prevention Countermeasure Control Plan regulations within the Code of Federal Regulations require secondary containment unless there is a determination by a professional engineer of environmental equivalency.
+The Aboveground Petroleum Storage Act and Federal Spill Prevention Countermeasure Control Plan regulations pursuant to the Code of Federal Regulations require secondary containment unless there is a determination by a professional engineer of environmental equivalency.
 The California Fire Code requires secondary containment and the Building Division and The fire department/fire districts enforce the California Fire Code in Solano County.
 The California Fire Code Code specifies secondary containment to be at least 110 percent of the volume of the largest tank.
-For more information see Aboveground Petroleum Act Program Brochure, Farm SPCC Guidance, Sample Tier I SPCC Plan for Farms, Resources for SPCC Preparation on Farms, and USEPA Info on SPCC For Agriculture.
+For more information see Farm SPCC Guidance, Sample Tier I SPCC Plan for Farms, Resources for SPCC Preparation on Farms, and USEPA Info on SPCC For Agriculture.

 Why did the State of California establish these reporting thresholds for hazardous materials?